colabottles/toddl/posts/names-are-hard-but-they-dont-have-to-be.md

 **Spanish Naming:** In Spanish-speaking cultures, [people typically have two surnames](https://www.icls.edu/blog/why-do-people-in-spanish-speaking-countries-have-so-many-last-names)—one from each parent.
 María García López has García from her father and López from her mother.
 When she marries, she might add her husband's surname, becoming María García López de Martínez.

 **Burmese Names:** People from Myanmar typically have [no family name at all](https://culturalatlas.sbs.com.au/myanmar-burmese-culture/burmese-myanmar-culture-naming) and use a system where names indicate generation and personal identity.

+**Greek Names:** It is traditional for Greeks to name their children after the grandparents, resulting in a continuation of names in the family line.
+[Greek surnames are usually patronymics](https://www.greece.com/info/names/greek_names/), meaning that they were originally formed by a male name.
+However, other sources may also exist, like regarding occupation, characteristics and are also dependent on the location where the surname was formed.
+This includes names such as Μαρία (Maria) and Γιάννης (Yiannis), alongside names such as, Βύρων (Byron).

+**Gaelic Names:** Written Irish is first attested in [Ogham inscriptions](https://www.worldhistory.org/Ogham/) from the 4th century AD.
+Irish Gaelic (or Scottish Gaelic) names [can be traced back to the earliest Celtic traditions](https://www.libraryireland.com/Names.php/).
+Many names come from ancient Irish mythology or folklore, others are based on musicality, folk heroes, or have spiritual roots.
+Examples are Áine (awn-ye) - "radiance, splendor, brilliance", Siobhán (shiv-on), Róisín – “little rose”, or Ó Conchobhair (O’Connor) – “descendant of Conchobhar”.

 ### Myth 2: Names Fit in ASCII